Intel-bigdata/HiBench/README.md

   The `conf/benchmarks.lst` file under the package folder defines the workloads to run when you execute the `bin/run-all.sh` script under the package folder.
 Each line in the list file specifies one workload.
 You can use `#` at the beginning of each line to skip the corresponding bench if necessary.

-- Run workloads in concurrency mode
+- Run workload in throughput test mode

-  The `conf/benchmarks-concurrent.list` file under the package folder defines the workloads to run when you execute the `bin/run-concurrent.sh` script under the package folder.
-The number at the end of each line indicates the number of each workload you want to run concurrently.
+  The `conf/benchmarks-concurrent.lst` file under the package folder defines the workloads to run when you execute the `bin/run-concurrent.sh` script under the package folder.
+The number at the end of each line indicates the number of each workload you want to submit simultaneously.
 Before running, execute the script `bin/prepare-concurrent.sh`.

   For the workload hivebench, please run the metastore as a service first to support concurrency: `hive --service metastore`.